 Deep Purple Albums Ranked Worst to Best

-With a storied career that is quickly approaching half a century, and more than 20 studio albums sprinkled throughout (in addition to many live and best-of sets), Deep Purple is quite simply one of the most successful, renowned, respected and enduring bands in rock history.
+With a storied career spanning half a century, and more than 20 studio albums sprinkled throughout (in addition to many live and best-of sets), Deep Purple are quite simply one of the most successful, renowned, respected and enduring bands in rock history.

 The key word here, perhaps, is “bands,” given how many musicians have flitted through Deep Purple’s ranks over the years.
 Still, the resulting lineups created music that reflected the unique dynamic between the players at hand, prompting the popular reference to these as Mk.
 I, Mk.
 II, etc.

 The resulting studio projects crafted by each edition of Deep Purple has seen the group evolve from the arty, psychedelic searchers of the ‘60s, to the heavy metal cornerstone of the ‘70s (with dalliances in funk rock, neoclassical rock, etc.), to the mainstream hard rock royalty of the ‘80s and, later, freewheeling elder statesmen throughout the ‘90s and new millennium.